sea-erkin/that-shouldnt-be-there/README.md

 4. Screenshot identified open ports for provided IP addresses and subdomains.
 Output: Images
 5. Tracking to identify changes over time.
 Output: Data stored in sqlite database
 6. Alerting on identified new hosts or open ports.
 Output: Email

+# Configuration
+Currently the alerting module is email based.
+In order to receive alerts, you must configure an authenticated SMTP account in the ./state/config.json file.